 An employee who qualifies to receive pay for a holiday will receive one (1) day of pay at the employee's regular rate of pay.
-To qualify to receive pay for a holiday, an employee must meet of the following conditions:
+To qualify to receive pay for a holiday, an employee must meet the following conditions:

-- 1. Be a full-time and active employee on the date of the School holiday; - 2.
-Work all hours that the employee is scheduled to work on the last regular working day before, and the first regular working day after the holiday, unless the employee is on an approved absence.
+1. Be a full-time employee scheduled to work on the date of the School holiday;

+2. Work all hours that the employee is scheduled to work on the last regular working day before and after the holiday or using a paid sick leave day (except for employees inactive on leave).
+Employees on leaves of absence (FMLA, CFRA.
+ADA, FEHA, etc.) are considered inactive and are ineligible for holiday pay.

-Regular full-time and salaried exempt employees will receive the following twenty-eight (28) paid holidays:
+Qualifying regular full-time and salaried exempt employees will receive the following twenty-eight (28) paid holidays:

 - Independence Day (twelve-month staff)

 - Labor Day

-- Yom Kippur

 - Columbus/Indigenous People's Day

 - Veteran's Day

 - Thanksgiving Break

 - Winter Break

 - Martin Luther King Jr.'s Birthday

 - President's Day

 - Spring Break

+- Genocide Remembrance Day

 - Memorial Day

+- Juneteenth (eleven and twelve-month staff)

+- Summer Break (twelve-month staff)

 When a holiday falls on a Saturday, the preceding Friday will be celebrated as the holiday; if it falls on a Sunday, the following Monday will be celebrated as the holiday.
-When Christmas falls on a Saturday, the Day before Christmas will be celebrated on Thursday.
-If Christmas falls on a Sunday or Monday, the day before Christmas will be celebrated on the preceding Friday.